-We have audited the financial statements of Mercedes-Benz Finance Canada Inc. (the Company), which comprise the statements of financial position as of December 31, 2023 and December 31, 2022, and the related statements of comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Mercedes-Benz Finance Canada Inc. (the "Company"), which comprise the statement of financial position as of December 31, 2024, and the related statements of comprehensive income, changes in equity, and cash flows for the year then ended, including the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and December 31, 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS) Accounting Standards as issued by the International Accounting Standards Board (IASB).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).